Music of Malaysia: Malay music

 The Malays of Kelantan and Terengganu are culturally linked to peoples from the South China Sea area, and are quite different from the West Coast of Malaya.
 The martial art of silat Melayu developed in the Malay Peninsula since the beginning of common era also popular in Malaysia, while essentially still important as a branch of the self-defence form.
 Similar to tai chi, though of independent origin, it is a mix of martial arts, dance and music typically accompanied by gongs, drums and Indian oboes.

 The natives of the Malay Peninsula played in small ensembles called kertok, which performed swift and rhythmic xylophone music.
 This may have led to the development of dikir barat.
 In recent years, the Malaysian government has promoted this Kelantanese music form as a national cultural icon.

 Johor art performances such as Zapin and Hamdolok as well as musical instruments including Gambus and Samrah have apparent Arab and Persian influences.

 Arabic-derived zapin music and dance is popular throughout Malaysia, and is usually accompanied by a gambus and some drums.
-Ghazals from Arabia are popular in the markets and malls of Kuala Lumpur and Johor, and stars like Kamariah Noor are very successful.
+Ghazals from the Indian subcontinent are popular in the markets and malls of Kuala Lumpur and Johor, and stars like Kamariah Noor are very successful.
 In Malacca, ronggeng is the dominant form of folk music.
 It played with a violin, drums, guitar, bass, synthesizer, button accordion and a gong instrument.
 Another style, Dondang Sayang is slow and intense; it mixes influences from China, India, Arabia, and Portugal with traditional elements.